MicrosoftDocs/winrt-api/windows.perception.spatial/spatialanchorstore.md

 # Windows.Perception.Spatial.SpatialAnchorStore

 ## -description
-Represents a collection of SpatialAnchor objects stored by Windows on behalf of an app.
+Represents a collection of [SpatialAnchor](spatialanchor.md) objects stored by Windows on behalf of an app.

 ## -remarks
 This lets an app persist SpatialAnchors and then load them back again during a future app session.
-The app is responsible for keeping track of which identifiers represent which logical locations within the app,for example associating an anchor with a hologram that should be displayed there.
+The app is responsible for keeping track of which identifiers represent which logical locations within the app, for example associating an anchor with a hologram that should be displayed there.

-To request the app's SpatialAnchorStore, use the SpatialAnchorManager class.
+To request the app's SpatialAnchorStore, use the [SpatialAnchorManager](spatialanchormanager.md) class.

 ## -examples